Melloss/Kuas-Soccer/README.md

-# We can click each player image or name to move the detail about the player the detail looks like
+# We can click each player image or name to move to the detail of the player
 ![image](https://github.com/Melloss/Kuas-Soccer/assets/101984338/ab07f722-707b-40ab-8928-753829b65317)